About Replication Manager

 Replication Manager is a service in CDP Public Cloud.
 You can create replication policies in Replication Manager to copy and migrate data from CDH (version 5.13 and higher) clusters (HDFS, Hive, and HBase data) and CDP Private Cloud Base (version 7.1.4 and higher) clusters (HDFS, Hive external tables, and HBase data) to CDP Public Cloud clusters.
 You can also replicate HDFS data from cloud storage to classic clusters (CDH or CDP Private Cloud Base clusters), and Hive external tables to Data Hubs.
 The supported Public Cloud services include Amazon S3 and Microsoft Azure ADLS Gen2 (ABFS).
 Replicating Hive managed tables using Replication Manager from HDP clusters to CDP Public Cloud is a beta feature and is not available for general use.

 Before you create replication policies, you must ensure that the source cluster is supported by Replication Manager.
-For more information, see Support matrix for Replication Manager on CDP Public Cloud.
+For more information, see Support matrix for CDP Public Cloud Replication Manager.

 You can access the Replication Manager service on the CDP Public Cloud web interface.
 To replicate data between clusters, add the source on-premises clusters as classic clusters on the Replication Policies page shows the progress and status of replication policy jobs.
 You can also use CDP CLI to create HDFS and Hive replication policies.page, add/create one or more CDP Public Cloud SDX Data Lakes and/or Data Hubs, and then create the replication policies in Replication Manager.
 The